Who Buys Houses in Any Condition?

 We present the deal to our lenders and can get a green light to purchase the property nearly immediately.
 The private lender then transfers the cash to buy the home to the title company for their investor partner.
 The investor can then buy the house as soon as their title company can clear the sale.

-However, remember that not everyone who advertises themselves as a cash buyer is reputable or has strong relationships with private money lenders.
+However, remember that not all companies that buy houses for cash or everyone who advertises themselves as a cash buyer is reputable or has strong relationships with private money lenders.
 You can learn how to spot legitimate house buying companies from scam artists here.

 Need to sell fast?

 We can help.
+We buy houses as-is.
 Contact us for a free consultation.
 We will present you with several options for liquidating your home available to you based on your specific situation – including providing you with a free, no-obligation cash offer.
 We buy houses all over the Houston area and strive to create win-win situations for everyone involved.